Matrix estimation by Universal Singular Value Thresholding: Proofs

-.1in {\it Finishing the proof of Theorem \ref{mainest}.} We will prove the theorem only for the asymmetric model.
-The only difference in the proofs for the symmetric model and the skew-symmetric model is that we need to use the symmetric and skew-symmetric parts of Theorem \ref{normthm} instead of the asymmetric part.
+We will prove the theorem only for the asymmetric model.
+The only difference in the proofs for the symmetric model and the skew-symmetric model is that we need to use the symmetric and skew-symmetric parts of Theorem~\ref{normthm} instead of the asymmetric part.

 Throughout this proof, $C(\ep)$ will denote any constant that depends only on $\ep$ and $\eta$, and $C$ and $c$ will denote constants that depend only on $\eta$.
 The values of $C(\ep)$, $C$ and $c$ may change from line to line or even within a line.
-We will use the fact that $\eta\in (0,1)$ without mention on many occasions.
+We will use the fact that $\eta \in(0,1)$ without mention on many occasions.

 Note that for all $i$ and $j$,